ScooloV/bbpedia/docs/teams/Tomb_Kings.md

 | [Frank 'n' Stein](../starplayers/Frank_'n'_Stein.md)                 | 250K | 4   | 5   | 4+  | -   | 10+ | Break Tackle, Loner (4+), Mighty Blow (+1), Regeneration, Stand Firm, Thick Skull, Brutal Block |
 | [Gretchen Wächter 'The Blood Bowl Widow'](../starplayers/Gretchen_Wächter_'The_Blood_Bowl_Widow'.md) | 260K | 7 | 3   | 2+  | -   | 9+  | Disturbing Presence, Dodge, Foul Appearance, Jump up, Loner (4+), No Hands, Regeneration, Shadowing, Side Step, Incorporeal |

-As with the previous table, please note that some players may be specific to certain game editions or rulesets, and their abilities and costs might vary depending on the version of the game.
 ### Inducements
-Sure, here is the list of items along with their names and prices:

 * Temp Agency Cheerleaders - 20K
 * Part-time Assistant Coaches - 20K
 * Weather mage - 30K